aickin/react-server-cli/README.md

 Defaults to **false** in development mode and **true** in production.

+#### --bundleperroute
+Create a separate client JavaScript bundle for every route in the routes file, which increases compile time, but makes JavaScript loading faster at runtime.

+Defaults to **false** in development mode and **true** in production.

 #### --loglevel
 Sets the severity level for the logs being reported.
 Values are, in ascending order of severity: 'debug', 'info', 'notice', 'warning', 'error', 'critical', 'alert', 'emergency'.